tebelorg/Tist/README.md

 # Why This
 If you don't want to spend your life fiddling with themes and plugins just to post something.
 If you want to have control over layout and styling.
 If you are the kind of person who, for whatever reason, rather store your content on GitHub.

-# Setup
+# Set Up
 1. Upload the folders and files to your website root directory
 2. Setup /gist/index.php to your domain name and GitHub User ID

-NOTE: /gist/index.php includes setup comments in uppercase for your action, and general comments in lowercase.
-Make sure the hidden /gist/.htaccess file is also uploaded to your website.
-It helps to map a friendly URL to your gist.
+Make sure /gist/.htaccess is uploaded to map friendly gist URLs

-# Using It
+# To Use
 1. Create a gist in your GitHub account and save as raw text without extension
 2. Pick a name for your gist and add a line in /gist/index.php for your new gist
 3. Save a 1440 x 480 .jpeg image to /media folder using same name as your gist

-4. TA.Gist presents your gist as a single page with header image and custom styling
-5. Access your beautiful gist at your_website_domain_name/gist/name_of_your_gist
+Access your beautiful gist at your_website_url/gist/your_gist_name

 # License
 TA.Gist is open-source software released under the MIT license